carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 DESCRIPTION

-    FastQC reads a set of sequence files and produces from each one a quality control report consisting of a number of different modules, each one of which will help to identify a different potential type of problem in your data.
+    FastQC reads a set of sequence files and produces from each one a quality control report consisting of many different modules, each one of which will help to identify a different potential type of problem in your data.
 .